 Manometry.
 This is an outpatient procedure during which a pressure-measuring tube is passed through your nose into your esophagus.
 Pressure measurements are taken as you swallow sips of water.
 This test may show weak and uncoordinated muscle contractions and pressure buildup at your LES.

 No treatment can restore normal esophageal movement, but treatments can help relieve your symptoms, open up your LES to improve emptying of your esophagus, and prevent complications.
 You may also need repeat treatments.

 Pneumatic dilation.
 This is an outpatient procedure done under anesthesia.
 While your doctor looks into your esophagus through an endoscope, an air-filled balloon is passed through the valve between the esophagus and stomach and then inflated.
 You may need more than one treatment to get relief.

 Botox injection.
 Botox is a medication that can paralyze muscles.
 Botox can be injected into the muscles that control your LES to relax the valve opening.
 This procedure is also done during endoscopy, but you don’t need to be asleep.
-The results usually wear off in three months to one year, so the procedure may need to be repeated.
+The results usually wear off in 3 months to one year, so the procedure may need to be repeated.

 Surgery.
 Surgery to open your LES is called myotomy.
 During myotomy, the muscles of that valve are cut.
 This type of surgery usually provides long-term relief from achalasia symptoms.

 Medications.
 Two commonly used medications to treat achalasia are calcium channel blockers and long-acting nitrates if surgery is not an option.

 Although you can’t prevent achalasia, treatment can prevent long-term complications.
 Possible complications include:

 Aspiration pneumonia.
 This type of pneumonia may be caused when food or liquids in your esophagus back up into your throat and you breathe them into your lungs.